one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/index.md

 Complete this [Hybrid Identity Lab](wvdhomework.md) prior to attending the WVD Workshop.
 This lab will take approximately an hour to complete.

-## Lab 1 - Identity
+## Lab 1 - Hybrid Identity

-In lab 1 you are going to establish ground to cloud connectivity and then build out a domain controller in the cloud that sync to Active Directory on the ground.
+In lab 1 you are going to establish ground to cloud connectivity using vNet peering and then build out a domain controller in the cloud that will sync to Active Directory on the ground.

 * [Windows Virtual Desktop - Lab 1 - Identity](wvdlab01.md)